/

 The 1990s: Birth of an Acronym and Growth of an Industry

-The beginning of the 90s brought the first significant step toward actual CRM software.
-Early innovators like Brock Control Systems helped push the evolution of contact management software toward sales force automation (SFA).
+The beginning of the 1990s marked the first significant step toward the development of actual CRM software.
+Early innovators, such as Brock Control Systems, helped drive the evolution of contact management software toward sales force automation (SFA).

 SFA took many of the features of database marketing, automated them, and combined them with contact management.
 This provided businesses with much more helpful customer information.
-It also automated business tasks like inventory control and sales tasks like customer interaction tracking.
+It also automated business tasks, such as inventory control and sales tasks, including customer interaction tracking.

 In 1993, Tom Siebel left Oracle to create Siebel Systems.
-While at Oracle, Siebel unsuccessfully tried convincing CEO Larry Ellison to package and sell their internal sales application as a standalone product.
-Siebel Systems quickly became the leading SFA provider on the market.
+While at Oracle, Siebel unsuccessfully attempted to convince CEO Larry Ellison to package and sell their internal sales application as a standalone product.
+Siebel Systems quickly became the leading provider of SFA on the market.

 By 1995, SFA and contact management had evolved to resemble modern CRM software.
 However, this emerging product still didn’t have a proper name.
-Some terms like enterprise customer management (ECM) and customer information system (CIS) were used.
-According to Pivotal Software’s then Director of Marketing, Sharka Chobot Stuyt, Pivotal first coined the term CRM, which won out.
+Terms such as enterprise customer management (ECM) and customer information system (CIS) were also used.
+According to Pivotal Software’s then-Director of Marketing, Sharka Chobot Stuyt, Pivotal first coined the term CRM, which ultimately prevailed.

 The last half of the decade brought considerable changes to the CRM industry.
-Enterprise resource management (ERP) vendors like Oracle and Baan entered the CRM market, hoping to use their size and ERP in-roads to dominate the industry.
+Enterprise resource planning (ERP) vendors, such as Oracle and Baan, entered the CRM market, hoping to leverage their size and ERP inroads to dominate the industry.

 Unlike other software companies transitioning to CRM, SAP entered the market to capitalize on emerging applications.
-This competition pushed CRM vendors to provide a broader suite of services.
+This competition prompted CRM vendors to offer a more comprehensive suite of services.
 More marketing, sales, and service applications were added to CRM on a near-constant basis.

 1999 was a busy year for the CRM industry.
 Several notable, high-value acquisitions consolidated the overall market while emerging eCRM vendors provided fierce competition.
-Using intranet, extranet, and internet, eCRM vendors offered intra-organizational collaboration previously unavailable in the CRM industry.
+Using intranets, extranets, and the internet, eCRM vendors offered intra-organizational collaboration previously unavailable in the CRM industry.

-CRM also made its first foray into the mobile market by introducing Siebel Handheld.
+CRM also made its first foray into the mobile market with the introduction of Siebel Handheld.

 In 1998, ACT! co-creator Pat Sullivan founded SalesLogix, which relied on ‘store and forward’ synchronization between a server CRM database and distributed local user databases.

-The ’90s ended with debuting the first significant Software as a Service (SaaS) vendor.
+The ’90s ended with the debut of the first significant Software as a Service (SaaS) vendor.
 Geared toward smaller businesses, Salesforce was initially ignored by more prominent vendors.

 Under the leadership of Mark Benioff, Salesforce eventually grew to rival CRM industry giants like Siebel Systems.